Role-based access control Enterprise

 To assign a user with a certain user role, run the following query:

-To remove the role from the user, run the following query:
+To remove all roles from the user, run the following query:

 CLEAR ROLE FOR user_name;